 These are the direct plan platforms I am aware of.
 There could be many more.
 If you are aware of any other such portals, please let me know in the comments section.

 Disclosure: I am registered on MF Utility as a SEBI RIA and help clients with online transactions on MF Utility.
-You can expect me to have a bit of soft corner towards MF Utility.
+Since MFU is an enabler in providing services to my clients, you can expect me to have a bit of soft corner towards MF Utility.

 Book Suggestion: Bogle on Mutual Funds: New perspectives from the Intelligent Investor (John C Bogle)